 Within modern VoIP (or digital telephone systems, a "line" is a virtual entity created through software.
 These virtual lines serve as distinct channels, enabling you to initiate or receive calls autonomously, even if you possess only a single physical connection, such as an internet link.
 They serve as a method for effectively handling numerous simultaneous calls or communication sessions using a single device.

-By selecting these buttons, you can seamlessly switch between the parameters within the currently active configuration tab, allowing you to configure them individually for each selected line.
+By pressing the pencil badge on a particular record in this table, you can seamlessly switch between the parameters within the currently active configuration tab, allowing you to configure them individually for each selected line.

 The parameters within the following sections are set up individually for each line.
 Currently, there is no possibility to copy the settings of one line to another.